"I ask God for inspiration. Somehow, canvas and paint collide. When I'm really listening, He creates. It's

 “As I delve into a painting, if I am painting an abstract I feel the smooth canvas under my fingertips and then build texture with layers of gesso and paint,” says Donna.
 “To me, the texture is the most exciting part of an abstract painting.
 When I begin to apply paint, I love the way the paint seeps into the crevices and creates new and interesting points of interest.”
 As Donna views her own abstract paintings and those of others, she always finds new meanings and new truths in the depths of the creation.
 “I design my abstracts to evoke an emotional response in myself and in everyone who views my abstract paintings,” says Donna.

 A trip to New York City, Israel and Spain in 2006 increased Donna’s love of abstract art.
 She visited the Guggenheim Museum allowing her to view famous abstract and modern art paintings.
 Walking along the sidewalk in New York City, she visited with street artists and enjoyed meeting and visiting with them.
 Then traveling throughout Israel, Donna viewed mosaics that were thousands of years old.
 The tropical setting around the Sea of Galilee and traveling through the mountainsides further influenced the spiritual nature of all of her future paintings.
 Touring such an exotic location as Barcelona, Spain was a feast for her eyes.
 The designs and colors of Gaudi were everywhere.
-All of these experiences and influences have all found a way into her abstract paintings.
+All of these experiences and influences have all found a way into her paintings.

 In early 2009, Donna decided she wanted to learn how to paint still life paintings.
 Since she had never learned how to paint with oil paints, she researched artists who painted in a realism style.
-She found an artist, Mark Carder of Hawaii who was willing to share his knowledge.
+She found an artist, Mark Carder of Austin, Texas who was willing to share his knowledge.
 Donna studied the techniques and began her journey learning how to paint still life.
 When she finished her third still life painting, she sent it for the artist and others to critique.
 Mr. Carder’s comment was simply “WOW!!!
 GREAT!!!”

 Donna was hungry to learn more, so she researched more artists who were willing to share their knowledge.
 This is when she found classically trained artist Dan Edmondson from Fort Collins, Colorado.
 She has painted many still life paintings for Mr. Edmondson’s critiques.
 He has made many positive comments about her technique.
 He even mentioned on one occasion that he was going to incorporate one of her techniques in his own paintings.
 He also said that he had worked with thousands of artists and that Donna was the best at setting up a still life that he had ever seen.

 Donna paints with a passion that is directly tied to her faith.
 Each painting usually has a spiritual theme but is always open to the viewer’s interpretation.
 She loves to tell the story of a painting that she titled Creation.
-One afternoon, she had a six-year old boy exclaim as he viewed the painting, “It looks like DNA!”
+One afternoon, a six-year old boy exclaimed as he viewed the painting, “It looks like DNA!”
 How much closer to interpreting creation can one get than DNA?

 She approaches still life in a slightly, less free-flowing style.
 A still life has to be set up with static pieces; however, the creative process is much the same.
 “When I am painting a still life, I reach deep within myself to capture the images and light to create a stunning moment in time, captured in delicious, rich oil paint.
 There is silent yet exquisite poetry in the light falling on a single leaf, a subtle and yet stunning background, or the translucence of a single grape.”